gio-dot/Six-shutters-ESP32-controller/README.md

 For shutter N.3 only one button was used (because there was not enough available pins).
 It works using long press to open and short press to close.
 ##
 How to use: use this yaml code to create your ESPHome firmware: [esp32_six_shutters.yaml](https://github.com/Gio-dot/Six-shutters-ESP32-controller/blob/master/esp32_six_shutters.yaml)

+Don't forget to adjust `open_duration` and `close_duration` at the end of this file according to open/close times of your shutters.
 ## Schematic
 ![Schematic](https://github.com/Gio-dot/Six-shutters-ESP32-controller/blob/master/img/ESP32-ESPhome-SHUTTERS_bb.png)